Are you looking for the perfect gifts for the travel lovers in your life?

 The GoPro can also use a bit of battery life if you use the WiFi feature, so it’s helpful to have a second battery always charged.
 Buy it on Amazon here.

 We also love our Joby Gorrilapod for getting great shots.
 This version comes with an adapter for the GoPro.
 Buy on Amazon.

-If you’re looking for a bunch of other accessories, we’ve had great luck with this inexpensive after market BAXIA TECHNOLOGY 44-in-1 kit that’s chock full of accessories like a chest harness, head strap, and plenty more.
-Everything we’ve tested from this kit has worked with our older GoPro 4 Black and the GoPro HERO 6.
-See it on Amazon.
+If you’re looking for a bunch of other accessories, we’ve had great luck with an inexpensive after market kit that’s chock full of accessories like a chest harness, head strap, and plenty more.

 Packing cubes honestly changed my life.
 No more digging through a suitcase to find that last pair of underwear, and no more dirty laundry accidentally jumbled in with the clean.

 We use eBags ultralight packing cubes, but they’re a bit expensive (though incredibly lightweight and durable).

 If I was buying packing cubes again, I’d seriously consider the Amazon Basics sets, which get stellar reviews, and look similar.

 As a family of four, with two kids, we’re constantly struggling to keep our travel gear as light as possible.